Retrospectives

 ...am worried about being the only one giving feedback?

-Ms Boba will always be present in the retrospective, and always has things to discuss.
+In our experience, seasoned volunteers always have things to discuss during retrospectives, and newcomers find it less intimidating to share once they see others .
 It's unlikely that you'll be the only one giving feedback!
 Regardless, a retrospective is valuable even if only one person shares their thoughts, and we encourage you to do so.

 ...am worried about others taking feedback personally?

 Retrospectives are a blameless process that requires team members to trust each other to give feedback kindly and respectfully, and to receive it with an open mind and a growth mindset.
 While emotions are a natural part of the process, it's important to keep them in check and not let them take over.
-If you feel someone is not living up to these expectations, please let Ms Boba know privately.
-Likewise, if you feel you're not in the right mindset to continue a discussion, let Ms Boba know so she can redirect the discussion or call for a break.
+If you feel someone is not living up to these expectations, please let the Retrospective Lead know privately.
+Likewise, if you feel you're note in the right mindset to continue a discussion, let Retrospective Lead know so she can redirect the discussion or call for a break.

-If there is an issue you're particularly worried in bringing up, you can also share it with Ms Boba before the retrospective, and she will bring it up herself without revealing your identity.
+If there is an issue you're particularly worried in bringing up, you can also share it with the Retrospective Lead before the retrospective, and she will bring it up herself without revealing your identity.
 We also have an anonymous feedback form that you can use to share your thoughts.

 ...have an issue I want to bring up outside of the retrospective?